LinerSu/nyu-pl-spring-20-rec/Week 14/README.md

 	    // int z = a.y; // Not allowed
 	    System.out.printf("The result of m should be: %d\n", a.m()); // actual call method m in class B A act_a = new A(); // sizeof(act_a) == sizeof(a)?
 No!
+	    System.out.println(act_a instanceof A == a instanceof A); // true
+	    System.out.println(act_a instanceof B == a instanceof B); // false
 	  }
 	}
 	```
-	- When you execute `A a = new B();`, the static type for object `a` is `A`, which means object `a` could **only give** methods' calls within the scope of class `A`.
-However, the dynamic type for variable `a` is `B` and it will refers as a `B` instance (object).
-When you allocate memory to `a` on the heap, the size for object `a` is the same size as an object for class `B`.
+	- When you execute `A a = new B();`, the static type for object `a` is `A`, which means object `a` could **only call** non-private methods of class `A`.
+However, the dynamic type for variable `a` is `B` and it will be allocated as a `B` instance (object).
+That is, the size for object `a` is the same size as an object for class `B`.

 ### Dynamic dispatch
-- Def. the process of selecting which implementation of a polymorphic operation to call at run time.
+- Def. the process of selecting which implementation of a polymorphic operation to call at the run time.
+- [Virtual method](https://en.wikipedia.org/wiki/Virtual_function): is a method that helps in run-time polymorphism.
+	- It is a method to enable dynamic dispatch!
 - Variants **[Very Importent]!!!**
-    - In Java, every non-static method is by default virtual method except final and private methods.
+    - In Java, every non-static method, except final and private method, is virtual by default.
         - The methods which cannot be inherited for polymorphic behavior is not a virtual method.
     - In C++, explicitly use [virtual function](https://www.geeksforgeeks.org/virtual-function-cpp/) to achieve this.
 - [Static dispatch](https://en.wikipedia.org/wiki/Static_dispatch).